 Nestled among rustic woodlands and panoramic hills, Belgrade Lakes Golf Course is a seasonal, 18-hole public course in central Maine.
-The owners decided to welcome canines after realizing that most dogs who travel are pretty well behaved, and many rental properties don’t allow dogs to stay alone.
-Even their own pups can be found giving a helping paw at the pro shop.
-Unlike most of the courses on our list, your pooch can even join you leash free as long as he is under voice command.
-As an added bonus, the carts are dog friendly, too!
-However, Fido will need to stay back and guard your precious nine iron when you’re on the putting green, as the pristine conditions need to be maintained (and we all know dogs love a good dig from time to time).
+When you arrive, say hello to the owner’s pups, who can often be found giving helpful tips at the pro shop.
+Unlike most of the courses on our list, your pooch can join you leash free as long as he is under voice command.
+Your dog might love walkies, but has he tried riding in a golf cart?
+Dogs are welcome to bark tactics while you drive from hole to hole.
+However, he’ll need to stay back and guard your precious nine iron when you’re on the putting green, as the pristine conditions need to be maintained.

-Fido’s jetting across the pond for his next golf outing.
-The Goodwood Estate boasts two world-class 18-hole courses and is one of the most accommodating places for golfing dogs and their owners.
+The Goodwood Estate boasts two world-class, pet-friendly 18-hole courses and is one of the most accommodating places for golfing dogs and their owners.
 “Dogs have been a huge part of the Estate since the family first came to Goodwood in 1697," says Fran Everest, Head of Sports Marketing at Goodwood.
 "As many as 50 of our members’ dogs enjoy the courses on a regular basis, from Pugs to Wolfhounds.”

 4. Agate Beach Golf Course

-Agate Beach Golf Course is home to a luscious fairway carved into rolling hills and overlooking the ocean.
-This family- and dog-friendly course is surrounded by towering stands of pine and fir trees.
+Agate Beach Golf Course is home to a luscious fairway carved into rolling hills that overlook the ocean.
 Built in the 1930s, the nine-holer is open year round and has been a mainstay for beginner and expert golfers alike.
-Fido will be relieved to know that patrons have been bringing their leashed dogs with them for decades.
-After you’ve both endured a lengthy round of chopping simple putts into trees and bunkers, enjoy a well-deserved bite at the on-site Agate Beach Golf Course Cafe.
-If your pup was a good golfing buddy, treat him to a trip to the dog-friendly paradise of Agate Beach State Recreation Site.
-Fido can shed his leash on the huge beach that lies within a golf ball’s throw of the course, run as free as a birdie, and help you hunt for razor clams for dinner.
+Fido will be relieved to know that “paw-trons” have been bringing their leashed dogs with them for decades.
+After he’s endured a lengthy round of watching you chop simple putts into the pine and fir trees and sandy bunkers, enjoy a well-deserved bite at the on-site Agate Beach Golf Course Cafe.
+After tea time, Fido can shed his leash at Agate Beach State Recreation Site , which lies within a golf ball’s throw of the course.

 There’s no better place for your dog to experience the best of Scotland’s greens than at the Murrayshall Country House Hotel and Golf Club near the historic city of Perth.
-The course spans 350 acres of parkland and Scots pine woodland and is ranked among the finest in Scotland.
-Fido is welcome to join you year round as you hit the links in this secluded wonderland.
+The course spans 350 acres of parkland and is ranked among the finest in Scotland.
+Fido is welcome to join you as you drive to victory in this secluded wonderland.
 The estate is steeped in history and includes a statue on the golf course of the two beloved dogs of former Murrayshall owner, Graham Murray, who owned the estate until 1927.
 Dogs are also welcome in some of the hotel rooms and can even join you for a post-round beverage or bite at Stutts Bar.